DIDSR/HTT.home/assets/pages/training-2023.md

 * An example *Proficiency Test* test report is also available: [HERE.](training-2023/pdfs/testReport-example-proficiency1.pdf)

-* You can download the R markdown file that builds these test reports: [HERE.](./training-2023/pdfs/testReport.Rmd.txt)
+* You can download the R markdown file that builds these test reports: <a href="./pdfs/testReport.Rmd.txt" download>HERE.</a>